werf/werf/docs/pages_en/usage/deploy/deployment_scenarios.md

 1. Build images and publish them to the Container Registry of the application.

-2. Publish the main chart and the parameters passed to it as a *bundle* in the OCI repository.
-The bundle contains pointers to the images published in the first step.
+2. Add the parameters passed to the main chart and publish it in the OCI repository.
+The chart contains pointers to the images published in the first step.

 3. Export the bundle and its related images to a local archive.